harrelfe/blogdown/content/post/errmed.md

 When a clinical trial's response variable is one that is arbitrary, loses information and power, is difficult to interpret, and means different things for different patients, expect trouble.

+<a name="pvcs"></a>
+In [Right ventricular dysfunction and long-term risk of sudden cardiac death in patients with and without severe left ventricular dysfunction](http://circep.ahajournals.org/content/11/6/e006091.full), Niyada Naksuk et al. took dichotomania to a high level by completely repeating the analytical mistakes that led to the ventricular arrhythmia suppression hypothesis and the Cardiac Arrhythmia Suppression Trial (CAST).
+As detailed [here](http://fharrell.com/doc/bbr.pdf#nameddest=sec:pvcs), there is residual confounding when the analysis merely stratifies on intervals of LVEF and doesn't adjust for continuous LVEF.
+Even among patients with LVEF < 0.4, the mean LVEF for those with a high premature ventricular contraction (PVC) frequency is much different than the mean LVEF for patients without this risk factor.
+Arrhythmias tended to occur when the myocardium was damaged, and reducing PVCs can't address this irreversible damage.
+Naksuk et al. also used an invalid stepwise variable selection algorithm to select their final statistical model.

 <a name="change"></a>
 ### Change from Baseline